Page Updated On 11/14/2018

 Launched in 2001, the Suncoast Beach Trolley (or SBT) travels almost the entire gulfside corridor from downtown Clearwater to St. Pete Beach.
 This route originally used replica trolleybuses that were manufactured by either Optima/Chance, Cable Car Concepts, Trolley Enterprises, or Supreme Corp, but today use Gillig Low Floor replica trolleys.
 The SBT provides easy, convenient, and reliable service to those wanting to explore the Gulf Beaches.
 The route’s internal number is 777.

-The SBT runs from Downtown Clearwater’s Park Street Terminal to St. Pete Beach (at 75th Ave and Gulf Blvd) via the Clearwater Memorial Causeway, Clearwater Beach, and Gulf Blvd from Sand Key to Treasure Island.
+The SBT runs from Downtown Clearwater’s Park Street Terminal to St. Pete Beach (at 75th Ave and Gulf Blvd) via the Clearwater Memorial Causeway, Clearwater Beach (stopping at the Clearwater Beach Transit Center), and Gulf Blvd from Sand Key to Treasure Island.
 From Treasure Island, buses follow Blind Pass Rd to enter northern St. Pete Beach, where transfers to the Central Ave Trolley are available.
-The route also passes connection points to local routes 59 (at Indian Rocks Beach) and 68 (at John’s Pass Village), although Route 59’s connection is not shown on the map due to it not entering Gulf Blvd, the bus instead loops around a couple blocks away off Walsingham Rd.
+The route also passes connection points to local routes 59 (at Indian Rocks Beach – 4th Ave) and 68 (at John’s Pass Village).
 Until the introduction of the Central Ave Trolley in 2011, buses traveled all the way to Pass-A-Grille, the southernmost end of St. Pete Beach.

 Fares for the SBT are the same as the rest of the PSTA bus system.
 There are no special fare categories for the route.

-The CAT begins selected trips near the St. Pete Pier in downtown St. Pete.
-Trolleybuses will stage next to the former Dolphin Parking Lot and then travel along 2nd Ave N to the Sundial Shoppes (formerly known as BayWalk) and then layover at Williams Park just a couple blocks to the west.
-After the layover, the bus travels along Central Ave, making another layover stop at the Grand Central Terminal just steps away from US 19 (34th St N).
-From Grand Central, the bus continues along Central Ave until it reaches Pasadena Ave S, where it turns south and proceeds over the Corey Causeway into St. Pete Beach.
-After laying over along 75th Ave, the bus makes its journey to Pass-A-Grille, where it alternates with 8th Ave and 1st Ave, then terminates just outside of the Hurricane Restaurant on Gulf Way.
+The CAT begins near the St. Pete Pier in downtown St. Pete.
+Trolleybuses will stage on Bayshore Dr NE just south of 2nd Ave NE, then travel through Downtown St. Pete, near the Sundial Shops, eventually merging onto Central Ave.
+A layover stop is made at the Grand Central Station near US Hwy 19 (34th St N), before continuing on Central Ave to Pasadena Ave S. Buses then proceed to the Corey Causeway into St. Pete Beach, and then meet with the Suncoast Beach Trolley at the 75th Ave/Gulf Blvd transfer point.
+After layover, the bus makes its journey to Pass-A-Grille, where it alternates with 8th Ave and 1st Ave, then terminates just outside of the Hurricane Restaurant on Gulf Way.

 The Downtown St. Petersburg “Looper” Trolley